comprobo25/comprobo25.github.io/in-class/day10.md

 * What risks may be associated with applying EKF SLAM to a search and rescue scenario?
 How might those risks be mitigated?
 * What are key advantages to EKF SLAM?

-## Breakout Sessions

-### Particle Filter and Computing Relative Motion
-One part of your particle filter will involve [estimating the relative motion of your robot between two points in time as given by the robot's odometry](https://github.com/comprobo24/robot_localization/blob/main/robot_localization/pf.py).

-Suppose you are given the robot's pose at time $$t_1$$, and then again a measure at $$t_2$$.
-What are some ways that you might compute the robot's change in pose between these times?
-What coordinate system(s) do you want to work in?
-Work with the folks around you to discuss your ideas; discussing your conceptual overviews might be particularly helpful here!

-> Note: Our [coordinate transforms activity](https://comprobo24.github.io/in-class/day05#coordinate-frames-and-coordinate-transforms-in-robotics) from a few classes ago might be inspirational for finding an approach here.

-> Note: while probably not needed for dealing with 2D rotation and translation, the ``PyKDL`` library can be useful for converting between various representations of orientation and transformations (e.g., see [this section of the starter code](https://github.com/comprobo24/robot_localization/blob/main/robot_localization/helper_functions.py#L95)).
-This is also a helpful reminder -- there is skeleton and helper code you may want to be getting familiar with for your project...

-#### One Approach: Homogenous Transformation Matrices
-One way to think about the relationship between poses $$t_1$$ and $$t_2$$ is through simple translation and rotation.
-Here is a [walkthrough of that technique](https://docs.google.com/presentation/d/1VMTZQf_sgIdbWxB_owbgZ7GP6-WaUCh7tuRjvRU42tM/edit?usp=sharing) as well as a video version from Paul:

-> Note: a mistake is made in this video when writing the origin offset (at 8:37 into the video).
-This doesn't change the substance, but watcher beware!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/x7mRC0Gowe8?si=movGSLBJvod5ad06" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Particle Filter and Likelihood Functions

-One of the key steps of your particle filter is to compute the weight of each particle _based on how likely the sensor reading from the particle is, given the map_.
-There are tons of possible ways to compute this weight, but we recommend using a **likelihood field function**.
-Computing a likelihood field relies on the following steps:

-1. Cast the sensor measurement into the world coordinate frame _relative to each particle's frame of reference_.
-2. Determine the closest obstacle in the map based on your sensor measurement location.
-3. Compute the distance between your sensor reading and the closest obstacle.
-4. Assign the likelihood of your sensor reading as the probability of your distance measurement + small stochastic noise.

-The secret sauce here is in your closest obstacle identification, distance measurement probability, and your stochastic noise...let's consider the following:

-### ``update_particles_with_laser``
-The first step is to determine how the endpoints of the laser scan would fall within the map *if the robot were at the point specified by a particular particle*.
-You can do this by drawing some pictures and pulling out your trigonometry skills!

-Next, you will take this point and compare it to the map using the provided ``get_closest_obstacle`` function (hint: you may want to be getting familiar with [this code](https://github.com/comprobo24/robot_localization/blob/main/robot_localization/occupancy_field.py)).
-Once you have this value, you will need to compute some sort of number that indicates the confidence associated with it.
-Finally, you will have to combine multiple confidence values into a single particle weight.

-### Distance Confidence and Gaussian Distributions
-A Gaussian (or normal) distribution is an incredibly useful probabilistic representation used widely in robotics; the reasons are:
-* It has a closed-form solution for sampling
-* It has a closed-form solution for assigning probability to a sample

- We're interested in using a Gaussian to allow us to represent our confidence in the _distance measurement_ we compute in the previous step.
-We'll draw out a picture to see how this manifests in our Neato world.

- Setting the _variance_ term in our Gaussian distribution sets the effective confidence bounds we have on distance.
-This is a parameter you can set experimentally or through an optimization based methodology (if you had a lot of data to work with!)

-### Stochastic Noise
-We know that our sensor readings are likely not perfect, and realistically, neither is the map.
-To account for some amount of error in those systems, we can add noise drawn from a Uniform distribution to our probability estimate.

-### Consult Probabilistic Robotics for more Detail
-Consider consulting [Probabilistic Robotics](https://docs.ufpr.br/~danielsantos/ProbabilisticRobotics.pdf) for more details on using range-finders and likelihood functions (Specifically chapter 6.4).

-#### Limitations
-This method ignores the information embedded in ranges that "max out" the sensor reading (the vehicle is in empty space).
-This method also requires tuning a few parameters for your noise and confidence probability functions.

-#### Combining Multiple Measurements
-We typically have more than one range measurement at any time (that's the power of a lidar!), so we need to consider ways to combine the likelihood of each of our scans to get to one particle weight.
-Some options may be:
-* Average the PDF values across the measurements
-* Multiply the PDF values across the measurements
-* Something in between?

-It turns out these different approaches are all used in various forms in within the particle filters in ROS.
-For example, there is a really weird way of combining multiple measurements in the [ROS1 AMCL package](https://github.com/ros-planning/navigation/blob/a9bc9c4c35a55390963db1357926ec461fcff24c/amcl/src/amcl/sensors/amcl_laser.cpp#L293).
-See this [pull request](https://github.com/ros-planning/navigation/pull/462) for some interesting discussion of this method.

-In ROS2, it seems they still have the [old method](https://github.com/ros-planning/navigation2/blob/7be609e67c5b8f7e54b3bc2bcd53d41e652c494e/nav2_amcl/src/sensors/laser/likelihood_field_model.cpp#L124) but there is [another method](https://github.com/ros-planning/navigation2/blob/main/nav2_amcl/src/sensors/laser/likelihood_field_model_prob.cpp) that seems more principled (but may perform worse?).

-## Possible Extensions (For Your Consideration)
-Here are some possible extensions on the particle filter if you'd like to pursue them.
-In the open work time we can provide more detail on how these might work.

-* I want to solve the robot kidnapping problem (unknown starting location)
-* I want to reimplement the parts of the filter that were written for me (interactions with ROS)
-* I want to experiment with laser scan likelihood functions
-* I want to try to implement ray tracing instead of the likelihood field
-* I want to understand in greater detail the connection between Bayes' filter and the particle filter
-* I want to make my particle filter more computationally efficient
-* I want to experiment with landmark-based likelihood functions
-* I want to move my robot based on my pose uncertainty